When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 - Who will you survey – customers, social media followers, leads, etc

-- How will you reach those people – email list, advertising, social media, etc
+- How will you reach those people – email list, advertising, social media, etc.

 Once you have a concrete survey strategy in place, there are a number of tools you can use to help with setting up and distributing your survey.
 Some of the well-known ones are Google Forms, Survey Monkey, and Typeform.

 Also, remember that it can be challenging to reach out to and get people to fill out your survey.
-So consider offering an incentive to get more responses to your survey.
+So, consider offering an incentive to get more responses to your survey.

 Audience interviews

-Having one on one conversations with people in your target audience can provide benefits that simply can’t be achieved with other methods.
+Having one-on-one conversations with people in your target audience can provide benefits that simply can’t be achieved with other methods.
 There are often blind spots you won’t have considered on your own.

 When you actually talk to someone in your audience, problems and uses you didn’t know will come into the picture.

 Your personas (covered in the next section) will be more authentic and accurate.
 And you’ll be able to create content that your target audience will just eat up.
-Here’s a great article on the process you can follow to conduct these interviews.

 Forums and QAs

-Another great way to find out what your target audience is like and what is troubling them is through online communities and forums.
+Another great way to find out what your target market is like and what is troubling them is through online communities and forums.
 This is where people connect on shared interests and discuss their problems and solutions.

 Let’s take Quora, for example.
 It’s a website where people come together to ask and answer questions on anything that strikes their curiosity.